Aiven-Open/klaw-docs/docs/docs/howto/exportimport/exportdata.rst

 How data can be exported ?
 --------------------------

-Scheduler configuration : In core module, application properties,
+To export data, follow these steps:

-- set ``klaw.export.scheduler.enable`` to true
+1. In the core module of the application properties, enable the data export scheduler by setting ``klaw.export.scheduler.enable`` to true.
-- mention a directory to where the data files to be exported here ``klaw.export.file.path``
+2. Specify the directory where the data files should be exported by setting ``klaw.export.file.path`` to the desired location.
-- Add a pattern (cron expression) for scheduler to run at a particular interval.
-Ex : '0 0 0 * * ?' runs at 12 am everyday
+3. Configure a pattern (cron expression) for the scheduler to run at a specific interval.
+For example, to run the scheduler at 12 am every day, use the expression '0 0 0 * * ?'.

-After updating the above, restart the application.
+4. Once you have updated the above settings, restart the application for the changes to take effect.

 What files are exported ?
 -------------------------

-Example files in the configured export directory:
+The exported files typically include the following examples in the configured export directory:

 - kwmetadata-admin_config-2023-04-03-09-42-00501.json